Prathap0703/Gem-Price-Prediction-ML-Project/README.md

 Users can input gemstone features via a web form.
 On submission, the backend loads the pre-trained model and returns a predicted price.
 Frontend is built with basic HTML/CSS inside the templates/ and static/ folders.

+# Result
+Random Forest Regressor was the best model with r2_score of 97